JasterV/grpc-slides/docs/learning_grpc.md

 note:

-Tower’s fundamental abstraction.
+- Tower’s fundamental abstraction.

-An asynchronous function from a `Request` to a `Response`.
+- An asynchronous function from a `Request` to a `Response`.
+- It immediately returns a `Future` representing the eventual completion of processing the request.

-The `Service` trait is a simplified interface making it easy to write network applications in a modular and reusable way, decoupled from the underlying protocol.
+- It is a simplified interface making it easy to write network applications in a modular and reusable way, decoupled from the underlying protocol.

-It immediately returns a `Future` representing the eventual completion of processing the request.

-The processing may depend on calling other services.
-At some point in the future, the processing will complete, and the `Future` will resolve to a response or error.

 ---
 ## Layers